 The heat and humidity in this town is oppressive but the architecture of the center is fascinating, there are nice restaurants and boutique hotels along the river all nicely priced.
 A nice room in a tastefully decorated hotel in 400 year old building like the Hotel Villa Mompox that would cost you $500 in Italy is $14 a night with a ceiling fan – $25 with air-conditioning.
 There are plenty of restaurants along the riverfront typically priced $5 for lunch or dinner.

 The city center is like one huge museum.
 All the Villas in town leave the huge doors and windows open during the day and evenings displaying quaint courtyards and sitting rooms adorned with village antiques.
 When the cool evening breezes float in at sunset, the residents sit outside their houses on the street to cool off and chat with neighbors while bats dive down the whitewashed streets for mosquitos rising from the river.
 There’s a languid charm to this place, quintessential colonial Colombia.
 There are very few cars here.
 Most people stroll, ride a bicycle or take a motor-taxi.

 A number of tourists, architectural enthusiasts mostly, venture to Moxpox.
 But I fear Mompox won’t stay like this long though.
 They’re currently building a bridge across the river which should be completed by 2020.
 With a road to town, the vibe of this river town will change in the next decade.

-(For more on colonial towns in Colombia see the article:
+For more on colonial towns in Colombia see the articles:

 Please leave your comments, personal experiences or any questions you may have in the comment box below and we will get back to you.